Start your nursing career as a newly graduated RN/RPN or LPN at Fraser Health

 Mark, Emergency Nurse, Peace Arch Hospital

-This strong foundation is a warm welcome that supports you in establishing your new career.
+This program provides a strong foundation and a warm welcome that supports you in establishing your new career.

-- Be a graduate of a Canadian program
+- Be a new or recent graduate of a Canadian program

 - Not more than one (1) year has elapsed since the date of program completion